cangjie2020/TriPScan/README.md

 ### Output

-Calculate the tRNA-index for each dataset listed in the “Anticodon_counts_raw.txt” file.
+Calculate the tRNA-index of codon for each dataset listed in the “Anticodon_counts_raw.txt” file.
 After defining the experimental and control groups, perform differential analyses between these groups.The first three columns of the file represent the anticodon, amino acid, and codon, respectively.
 Each subsequent column corresponds to a sample, arranged in the same order as specified in the “Anticodon_counts_raw.txt” file.

 `tRNA_res[[1]]`